Skip to contents

 "systematic"

-Systematic PPS sampling.
-Fixed sample size, exact first-order inclusion probabilities.
-Joint inclusion probabilities are exact but some may be zero (pairs of units that can never co-occur in the same systematic sample).
-This makes the Sen-Yates-Grundy variance estimator inapplicable; see sampling_cov().
-Complexity: O(N).
+Systematic PPS.
+Fixed size, exact joint probabilities but some may be zero (pairs that never co-occur), making the SYG estimator inapplicable; see sampling_cov().
+O(N).

 "poisson"